nuggreat/kOS-scripts/Advanced Print/README.md

     adv_wait(1).//will let the script resume exactly one second after the set markTime ...some more code...
     adv_wait(1).//will let the script resume exactly two second after the set markTime and thus 1 second after the the first call of adv_wait

+### terminal_print

+  used to print the superior information format to the terminal keeping track of what charter the print is on as using new lines as needed

+**Parameter(s) and return value(s)**

+  one required parameters

+    1) a string

+  returns nothing

+**Notes about function**

+  will keep the passed in strings contiguous where a normal print will start on a new line with what ever charters overflowed the last line this function will use new lines to keep from braking up the passed in strings

+  example of use:

+    //function called several times with different strings terminal_print("hello ").
+    terminal_print("world ").
+    terminal_print("this ").
+    terminal_print("is ").
+    terminal_print("an ")
+    terminal_print("example").

+    in below the // denote the border of a terminal that is 10 columns wide and 4 rows tall
+    //////////////
+    //hello     //
+    //world     //
+    //this is   //
+    //an example//
+    //////////////

 ### dot

   add fixed things to two passed in lists used by compose function to generate it's return